 This is a really nice benefit if you’re streaming.
 Therefore, Twitch Prime, which you can get free with Amazon Prime has a few valuable perks that are worthwhile, you can connect up to four twitch accounts with one Amazon Prime account, which means you can hook up your friends and family up if you want to.

 However, you only get one subscription across all the accounts.
-So if your girlfriend gives away your Twitch Prime subscription on someone, she watches and then you try and do it on yours, you gotta wait for all the different accounts.
+So if your girlfriend gives away your Twitch Prime subscription to someone, she watches and then you try and do it on yours, you gotta wait for all the different accounts.

 Unfortunately, Twitch Prime no longer includes site wide ad free viewing, which is why this is so confusing.

-And there’s another service to explain, Twitch Turbo
+Here’s another service to explain: Twitch Turbo

-And the Extended Broadcast Storage as far as I can see does not stack.
+Extended Broadcast Storage as far as I can see does not stack.
 For example, if you get the extended storage with Twitch Prime, I’m about to sign up for Twitch Turbo to get rid of the ads on Twitch and I will let you know in the description if for some reason these do stack.

 I appreciate you reading this post, I looked and couldn’t believe there was not one video to explain all this and make it clear in a short amount of time, which is why I went and filmed one here.